Good Girls Get High

 Good Girls Get High is a 2018 film directed by Laura Terruso and written by Terruso and Jennifer Nashorn Blankenship.
 It stars Abby Quinn, Stefanie Scott, Lauren Lapkus, Matt Besser, Isabelle Fuhrman, Danny Pudi, Chanté Adams, and Booboo Stewart.
 It premiered at the Los Angeles Film Festival on September 22, 2018, and became available on DirecTV on October 10, 2019, receiving a limited theatrical release beginning November 8.

 Plot

-Two overachieving high school seniors decide to get high in order to prove themselves to their classmates and find themselves barreling through a night that spirals beyond their intentions.
+A pair of ambitious high school seniors, Sam and Danielle, are voted the school's "Biggest Good Girls".
+Sam discovers a joint stashed in her dad's laundry and the two friends start behaving badly and experimenting with drugs to impress their peers, leading them on a chaotic journey through a night that quickly escalates beyond their control.